fahertym/icn-covm/docs/icn_covm_v06_roadmap.md

 - ✅ Create identity audit logging
 - ✅ Complete storage integration

+## Completion Status

+All planned features for v0.6.0 have been successfully implemented.
+The implementation includes:

+1. **Storage System**:
+   - Full `StorageBackend` trait implementation
+   - In-memory and file-based storage backends
+   - Transaction support for atomic operations
+   - Comprehensive test coverage

+2. **Identity System**:
+   - Identity verification with cryptographic signatures
+   - Role-based access control
+   - Delegation chains
+   - Integration with VM operations

+3. **Integration**:
+   - Identity-aware storage operations
+   - Proper permissions handling
+   - Comprehensive test suite for combined usage

 ## Integration Points

-The identity and storage systems will be integrated at several key points:
+The identity and storage systems have been integrated at several key points:

-1. **Storage Permissions**: Storage operations will validate against identity permissions
+1. **Storage Permissions**: Storage operations validate against identity permissions
 2. **Identity Persistence**: Identity roles and metadata can be stored in persistent storage
-3. **Audit Trail**: Operations will be logged with identity information
+3. **Audit Trail**: Operations are logged with identity information
-4. **Governance Enhancement**: Existing governance primitives will be updated for identity awareness
+4. **Governance Enhancement**: Existing governance primitives have been updated for identity awareness

 ## New DSL Features